When is the Sunday Worship Service?

 When you arrive you will be greeted by one of our members at our Welcome Table where you may pick up visitor’s information and a name tag.
 Newcomers with children will be introduced to our Director of Religious Education or a RGL (Religious Growth and Learning) teacher to place visiting children in the appropriate classroom.

-A typical service includes our chalice lighting, sharing of joys and concerns, a reading, hymns, a sermon by our minister or another member of our congregation, an offering to support justice work in our community and a closing Benediction.
-Following the service, please join us for coffee, tea, light refreshments and conversation in the Social Room.
+A typical service includes our chalice lighting, sharing of joys and concerns, a reading, hymns, a sermon by our minister or by a lay member of our congregation, an offering to support justice work in our community, and a closing Benediction.
+Following the service please join us for coffee, tea, light refreshments, and conversation in the Social Room.

 What is the significance of the Chalice?